migueldeicaza/TensorFlowSharp/README.md

 # Getting Started

-You need to get yourself a copy of the TensorFlow runtime, you can either build your own version (see the instructions below) or you can use a precompiled
+You need to get yourself a copy of the TensorFlow runtime, you can either build your own version (recommended, see the instructions below) or you can use a precompiled
 binary:

 https://storage.googleapis.com/tensorflow/libtensorflow/libtensorflow-cpu-darwin-x86_64-1.0.0-rc0.tar.gz